bitcointranscripts/bitcointranscripts/chaincode-podcast/watchtowers-lightning-privacy.md

 Speaker 2: 00:56:35

-I think it's not replaced, you can spend a previous.
+No, it's not replaced, you can spend a previous.
 So there's a trigger transaction.

 Speaker 0: 00:56:41